1992 Scottish Challenge Cup final

 The 1992 Scottish Challenge Cup final, also known as the B&Q Cup final for sponsorship reasons, was an association football match between Morton and Hamilton Academical on 13 December 1992 at Love Street in Paisley.
 It was the third final of the Scottish Challenge Cup since it was first organised in 1990 to celebrate the centenary of the Scottish Football League.

 The match was Morton's first national cup final in 29 years since the 1963 Scottish League Cup final; whilst it was Hamilton Academicals's second consecutive appearance in the final of the tournament having won the 1991 competition the previous season.
 The tournament was contested by clubs below the Scottish Premier Division, with both finalists from the First Division.

 Rowan Alexander scored first for Morton after 11 minutes but Gary Clark equalised after only one minute for Hamilton Academical.
+Referee Joe Timmons then got injured and had to be replaced.
 Shortly before half-time, Clark scored his second goal to give Hamilton Academical a 2–1 lead and midway through the second half Chris Hillcoat extended their lead to 3–1.
 With seven minutes remaining Alexander scored his second goal for Morton but Hamilton Academical held on to win 3–2 to become the first team to successfully defend the Scottish Challenge Cup.